davidde/mpv-autosub/README.md

-# Automatic subtitle downloading for the MPV mediaplayer
+# Automatic subtitle downloading for MPV
 * Cross-platform: **Windows, Mac and Linux**
 * Multi-language support
 * Subtitle provider login support
-* **No hotkeys required**: opening video will trigger automatic subtitle download
+* **No hotkeys required**: opening a video will automatically trigger subtitles to download
-  (only when no subtitles are present)
+  (Only when the right subtitles are not yet present)

 ## Dependencies
 This Lua script uses the [Python](https://www.python.org/downloads/) program